 Sit down and brainstorm ideas for your business’s name.
 When you’ve come up with several options, answer the questions in this checklist to narrow down your options:

-- Is the name general enough that it doesn’t limit your ability to expand your business in the future?
+- Is the domain name general enough that it doesn’t limit your ability to expand your business in the future?
 For instance, a name like “Just Sneakers” tells customers that you only sell one type of footwear

-- Is the name memorable?
+- Is the domain name memorable?
 If not, try making it more memorable by using alliteration or repetition, like Lululemon

-- Is the name unique?
+- Is the domain name unique?
 Do an internet search to make sure your name doesn’t infringe on any copyrights or trademarks

 - Have you incorporated an SEO keyword into the name?
 Let’s say your name is Sarah and you specialize in selling vintage Persian rugs.
 Rather than choosing a generic name like Sarah’s Rugs, pick something more specific, like Sarah’s Persian Rugs or Sarah’s Vintage Rugs.
 Keywords are descriptive, help with marketing, and boost SEO efforts.
 You want it to be easy for people to find your ecommerce business through an online search

 After you’ve chosen the perfect name for your company, it’s time to select the perfect domain name.
 Choosing a domain name for your ecommerce business shouldn’t be an afterthought.
+A domain name search will help you find an available domain you’ll love.
+So, let’s move onto the domain name registration process.

-How to Buy a Domain: 5 Tips for Choosing a Domain For Your Ecommerce Business
+How to Buy a Domain

 For instance, let’s say you want to name your business Kathy’s Super Duper Delicious Fudge Brownies.